Quantification of [11C]-R-PK11195 PET

 Suggested analysis method for Turku

 [11C]-R-PK11195 has radioactive metabolites in the plasma and at least [11C]CH2O (formaldehyde) easily penetrates the blood-brain barrier (De Vos et al., 1999).
-The uptake of labeled metabolites in the brain precludes perfect quantification of peripheral benzodiazepine receptors, but an index related to the receptor concentration can still be achieved.
+The uptake of labelled metabolites in the brain precludes perfect quantification of peripheral benzodiazepine receptors, but an index related to the receptor concentration can still be achieved.

 11C-R-PK11195 PET imaging allows noninvasive in vivo imaging and quantification of macrophages in rheumatoid synovitis, and possibly even in subclinical synovitis (van der Laken et al., 2008; Kropholler et al., 2009).
 Noninvasive visualization of macrophages may be useful both for detecting early synovitis and for monitoring synovitis activity during treatment (van der Laken et al., 2008; Gent et al., 2012; Roivainen et al., 2013).